All Episodes

 And so many other people rushed to judgment.

-Did it in the case in remember Trayvon Martin could look like my son?
+Did it in the case in member?

 Could have been me.

-Barack Obama lawyer.
+Barack Obama, lawyer.

 I think he went to Harvard, didn't he?